Sam3360/Diamond_Ring/README.md

-#💍 Diamond Ring (Blender Project)
+# 💍 Diamond Ring (Blender Project)

-A 3D-modelled diamond ring created in Blender, featuring a gold band, a faceted diamond, and a custom multi-layered support structure designed to hold the stone securely and distribute weight evenly.
+A 3D-modelled **diamond ring** created in **Blender**, featuring a gold band, a faceted diamond, and a custom multi-layered support structure designed to hold the stone securely and distribute weight evenly.

 ![Ring Preview](6feca32a-09ce-4f8d-914f-1e706bfcaae6.png)

+---

-📝 Description
+## Description

 This project showcases:

-A gold ring base
+- A gold ring base

-A faceted diamond with realistic light refraction
+- A faceted diamond with transmission/IOR for realistic refraction

-Multiple small support rings to stabilize the diamond
+- Multiple small support rings and prongs to stabilize the stone

-A stepped seating system so the diamond’s tip sits safely inside the ring
+- A stepped seating system so the diamond’s tip sits safely inside the ring

-Geometry arranged to avoid the diamond tip entering the finger area
+- Geometry arranged to avoid the diamond tip entering the finger area

-A blend of engineering design + beginner-friendly Blender modelling

-This repository is meant for learning, showcasing progress, and sharing a reusable 3D asset.
+This repo is intended for learning, showcasing progress, and sharing a reusable 3D asset.

+---

-🛠 Blender Details
+## Blender Details

-Software: Blender
+- **Software:** Blender

-Main File: ring.blend

-Features:
+- **Main file:** `ring.blend`
+- **Notable features:**

-Gold material with roughness and metallic properties
+  - Gold material (metallic + roughness)

-Diamond material using transmission + IOR
+  - Diamond material (transmission + IOR)

-Support structure beneath the stone

-Subdivision Surface and Smooth Shading
+  - Subdivision Surface + Smooth Shading

-📂 File Structure
+  - Multi-layer support structure beneath the stone

+---

+## Files

 .
 ├── ring.blend
 ├── 6feca32a-09ce-4f8d-914f-1e706bfcaae6.png
 ├── LICENSE
 └── README.md

-If you decide to add renders or texture folders later, you can expand this section.
+yaml
+Copy code

+---

-📜 License
+## License

-This project is licensed under the MIT License, allowing free use, modification, and distribution.
+This project is released under the **MIT License**.

+---

-⭐ Future Improvements
+## Future improvements

-Higher-quality rendered images for the preview
+- Add high-resolution renders for the preview

-More realistic prongs or claw settings
+- Refine prongs and internal seating for manufacturability

-HDRI environment lighting
+- Add HDRI lighting and polished materials

-Export to .obj or .fbx for use in other projects

-More polished gold and diamond shaders
+- Exports: `.obj`, `.fbx` for other platforms